Echeverrias/OnlineVideoTutorials/README.md

 The app has an embedded H2 database by default with an ['import.sql'](https://github.com/Echeverrias/OnlineVideoTutorials/blob/1.0.x/src/main/resources/import.sql) file located into /src/main/resources/ that initializes a table with some users when the app starts, so to add your own database, whith your users, you have to modify the ['application.properties'](https://github.com/Echeverrias/OnlineVideoTutorials/blob/1.0.x/src/main/resources/application.properties) and change the configuration.
 You have information about that at the official Spring documentation:
 - [Connection to a production database](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-connect-to-production-database)
 - [Creating and dropping JPA databases](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-spring-data-jpa-repositories)

-The users must have the following attributes, an user name, a password, a complete name and an user type ('tutor' or 'student').
+The users of the data base must have the following attributes, an user name, a password, a complete name and an user type ('tutor' or 'student').
 By default the names of the columns would be called 'user_name', 'password', 'name' and 'user_type', without the quotes, and the table would be named 'users'.
 Making changes in the annotations of the [User.class](https://github.com/Echeverrias/OnlineVideoTutorials/blob/1.0.x/src/main/java/org/jaea/onlinevideotutorials/domain/User.java) attributes you could change the default columns names.